 Now, what is the probability of that random age being greater than 9?
 Well, you can just subtract the probability of it being less than that from 1.
 So, the formula we used is the following.

-Now, what is the probability of it being between the age of 8 and 14?
+Now, what is the probability of it being between the ages of 8 and 14?

 Well, you can find that out by subtracting the probability of it being less than 8 from the probability of it being less than 14 as shown in the following formula in cell H12.

-Read More: How to Find Standard Deviation of Probability Distribution in Excel
+Read More: How to Calculate Probability in Excel

 For doing practice by yourself, we have provided a Practice section like the one below on each sheet on the right side.
 Please do it by yourself.